kelseyhightower/event-gateway-on-kubernetes/README.md

 With the `echo` cloud function registered and subscribed to HTTP events we can test the configuration my emitting HTTP events to the Event Gateway.

-Submit an HTTP request to the Event Gateway:
+Submit an HTTP event to the Event Gateway:

 ```
 curl -i --request POST \